Published:

 Automotive:

-According to Fujitsu, the most common counterfeited automotive parts are brake shoes, brake pads, steering linkages, air filters, spark plugs, wipers, airbags, other interior accessories.
+According to Fujitsu, the most common counterfeited automotive parts are brake shoes, brake pads, steering linkages, air filters, spark plugs, wipers, airbags and other interior accessories.
 Moreover, businesses in the sector are continuously being penalized for illegally marketing and selling refrigerant hydrocarbon products (i.e., ES 22a as a replacement for R-22), as well.
 According to the EPA, the use of ES 22a – a refrigerant meant for window air conditioning units – creates the potential for explosion and fires, it is a serious risk to human health and the environment.
 Safety is definitely compromised with the low quality of such fakes.

 Aerospace:

 Aerospace and defense products are generally designed to serve in longer life cycles than most similar productions(i.e. automotive).
 The B-52 aircraft, for example, has an anticipated retirement date as 2040, even though it is in service since February 1955: Therefore, sometimes to service aerospace and defense products, there are used parts that may no longer be available (authorized aftermarket manufacturer, distributors or resellers no longer hold those parts).
 This creates a rabbit hole, from which the counterfeiter takes advantage of.
-Surely, it is not as widely spread as for example, counterfeiting in the industry of clothing, but the human safety tall is much higher.
+Surely, it is not as widely spread as for example, counterfeiting in the industry of clothing, but the human safety toll is much higher.

 Other industries and products with high potential of health risks: